Knowledge Management for Global Health

 - Knowledge management: a systematic process of collecting and curating knowledge and connecting people to it so they can act effectively

-Global health and development work involves a multitude of actors who are working toward common goals.
-These efforts require immediate access to the latest research and know-how and demand optimal use of limited resources to achieve the greatest impact.
-Knowledge management—the process of collecting and curating knowledge and connecting people to it so they can act effectively—can improve coordination and enhance learning and application.
+Global health and development work involves a diverse community of individuals and organizations working toward common goals.
+Groups that are most effective in meeting these goals have systems in place to routinely share critical knowledge, gain immediate access to the latest research, and translate lessons learned into better programs.
+Knowledge management—the process of collecting and curating knowledge and connecting people to it so they can act effectively—is at the heart of these systems.
+Knowledge management can improve coordination and enhance meaningful learning, collaboration, and application.

 Key Components of Knowledge Management

 Most knowledge is created, captured, and shared through human interaction—making it essentially a social act.
 People must, therefore, be at the core of any knowledge management approach, particularly since so much knowledge is in people’s heads and difficult to transfer to others.
 People can help cultivate an environment that encourages knowledge exchange and use of knowledge management systems.
 Processes, both formal and informal, help us capture, and share knowledge, while technological platforms can expedite knowledge storage, retrieval, and exchange—provided they are used in context..